Shrimp

 ¼ cup flour

-1 quart shellfish & corn cob stock or water or chicken stock
+1 quart shrimp stock or water

 ½ cup half & half